11 Common Bicycle Brake Types and Their Uses

 Rim brakes work by contacting a rubber, leather, or cork pad against the inside of a bicycle wheel, away from the rubber tire, to generate braking power.

-Pulling a lever on the handlebar activates rim brakes.
-Rim brakes can still be found on some of today’s lower-cost bicycles.
+Pulling a lever on the handlebar activates rim brakes, which are still found on some of today’s lower-cost bicycles.

-They’re not too heavy.
-Rim brakes are not too costly.
-They’re simple to keep up with (though you shouldn’t let the pad get too worn out).
+Rim brakes are not too heavy, not too costly, and not too simple to maintain (though you shouldn’t let the pad get too worn out).

 Furthermore, Rim brakes have a few flaws.
 When the rims are wet, greasy, or unclean, they collect water, grease, and grime from the road, and rim pads have less braking strength.